KirbInc/BongoChat-Server/docs/Gateway.md

 If registered or logged in was successful, you will get a [`ready`](#ready) event with the user's data.

+# Errors, Codes and Request Types
+Whenever **you** (the client) do something that doesn't make sense or isn't valid (say, you don't send payload data, or the required data for a specific event) you will get an `invalid` event sent back.

+You can see details of the event [here.](#invalid)

+## Request Types
+Whenever you send an event to get data, it may need a payload `type` to say what type of data you want to receive.
+Each type meaning can be based on the event, so look at them each to find out what their types mean.

 # Events
 All events, sent and received, should be camelCase.

 ### Welcome
 Used to get `hello` from the server, saying you want to initialize identification.

 ### Hello
 Confirms the server heard your request to be `welcome`d and sends the pretoken.